thkoch2001/tvlfyi_depot/web/tvl/blog/tvix-status-202209.md

-We've now been working on our rewrite of Nix, [Tvix][], on-and-off for over a year.
+We've now been working on our rewrite of Nix, [Tvix][], for over a year.

-Of course, for many of us, it's been a pretty turbulent time period.
+As you can imagine, this past year has been turbulent, to say the least, given the regions where many of us live.
+As a result we haven't had as much time to work on fun things (like open-source software projects!) as we'd like.

-While steady progress has been made, we haven't really had the bandwidth to communicate and publicise what has been going on - this blog post aims to rectify that!
+We've all been fortunate enough to continue making progress, but we just haven't had the bandwidth to communicate with you and keep you up to speed on what's going on.
+That's what this blog post is for.

 ## Nix language evaluator

-The most significant progress in the last months has been made on our Nix language evaluator.
-To address a big question right away: Yes, you can play with it - in [Tvixbolt][]!
+The most significant progress in the past six months has been on our Nix language evaluator.
+To answer the most important question: yes, you can play with it right now – in [Tvixbolt][]!

-We developed the evaluator to the current state by enumerating the various problems we were likely to encounter, and writing small-scale solutions to them before assembling them into a whole.
-Due to the nature of this process, we briefly ended up with a very large private source tree, which we [integrated][] into our monorepo in the last couple of weeks.
+We got the evaluator into its current state by first listing all the problems we were likely to encounter, then solving them independently, and finally assembling all those small-scale solutions into a coherent whole.
+As a result, we briefly had an impractically large private source tree, which we have since [integrated][] into our monorepo.

-This process was slow mostly due to code review bandwidth, but remember that we are just volunteers and such bottlenecks are to be expected!
+This process was much slower than we would have liked, due to code review bandwidth... which is to say, we're all volunteers.
+People have lives, bottlenecks happen.

-Most of this code was written or reviewed by [tazjin][], [grfn][] and [sterni][].
+Most of this code was either written or reviewed by [grfn][], [sterni][] and [tazjin][] (that's me!).

-### So, what's working now?
+### How much of eval is working?

-The answer is *most things*!
-You can enter many Nix language expressions in [Tvixbolt][] and observe how they are evaluated.
+*Most of it*!
+You can enter most (but not *all*, sorry!
+Not yet, anyway.)
+Nix language expressions in [Tvixbolt][] and observe how they are evaluated.

-There's a lot of interesting stuff going on under-the-hood, notably:
+There's a lot of interesting stuff going on under the hood, such as:

-* The Tvix compiler is built to be able to emit warnings & errors without failing early, as well as retaining as much source information as possible.
-This will enable developer tooling, such as language servers, to be based on Tvix.
+* The Tvix compiler can emit warnings and errors without failing early, and retains as much source information as possible.
+This will enable you to use Tvix as the basis for developer tooling, such as language servers.

-* The Tvix compiler performs very in-depth scope analysis, which allows it to both generate efficient bytecode for accessing identifiers, as well as alert users about problems in their code before runtime.
+* The Tvix compiler performs in-depth scope analysis, so it can both generate efficient bytecode for accessing identifiers, and alert you about problems in your code before runtime.

-* The runtime supports tail-call optimisation in many (but not all (yet!)) cases, allowing us to evaluate many recursive expressions in constant stack space.
+* The runtime supports tail-call optimisation in many (but – again – not yet all) cases, so you can evaluate recursive expressions in constant stack space.

-* The runtime supports having different backing representations for the same Nix type.
-For example, an attribute set may be represented differently based on whether it is empty, a `name/value` pair or a larger set.
+* The runtime can give you different backing representations for the same Nix type.
+For example, an attribute set is represented differently depending on whether you've constructed an empty one, a `name/value` pair, or a larger set.
+This lets us optimise frequent, well-known use-cases without impacting the general case much.

-We've also (constrained by the available features) run some initial benchmarks against C++ Nix, and in most cases Tvix evaluation is an order of magnitude faster.
-However, these benchmarks are in no way indicative of real-life performance when evaluating something like `nixpkgs` yet, so stay tuned for more information on performance.
+We've run some initial benchmarks against C++ Nix (using the features that are ready), and in most case Tvix evaluation is an order of magnitude faster.
+To be fair, though, these benchmarks are in no way indicative of real-life performance for things like `nixpkgs`.
+More information is coming... eventually.

 ### How does it all work?

-Tvix's evaluator is implemented using a custom abstract machine with a very Nix-specific instruction set, as well as a compiler that traverses a parsed Nix AST to emit this bytecode and perform a set of optimisations and other analysis.
+Tvix's evaluator uses a custom abstract machine with a Nix-specific instruction set, and a compiler that traverses a parsed Nix AST to emit this bytecode and perform a set of optimisations and other analysis.
 The most important benefit of this is that we can plan and lay out the execution of a program in a way that is better suited to an efficient runtime than directly traversing the AST.

 TIP: You can see the generated bytecode in [Tvixbolt][]!

-This is all written in Rust (of course) and is currently made up of less than 5000 lines of code (some of which look deceptively simple, especially around scope-handling!).
+This is all written in about 4000 lines of Rust (naturally), some of which – especially around scope-handling – are deceptively simple.

-We run the evaluator against many custom tests we have written as part of our CI suite (through `cargo test`), as well as against the upstream Nix test suite (which we do not yet pass, but are working towards).
+As part of our CI suite, we run the evaluator against some tests we wrote ourselves, as well as against the upstream Nix test suite (which we don't *quite* pass yet.
+We're working on it!).

 ### What's next for tvix-eval?

-Despite everything, there are some unfinished and important feature
+Despite all our progress, there are still some unfinished feature areas, and some of them are pretty important:
-areas:

-1. The majority of Nix's `builtins` are not yet implemented (including fundamental ones such as `import` and `derivation`).
+1. The majority of Nix's builtins – including fundamental ones like `import` and `derivation` – aren't implemented yet.

-2. Recursive attribute sets (`rec`) are not yet implemented.
-This is actually not because of the recursion in itself, but because of the handling of nested keys (such as `a.b`), for which we are designing a more efficient solution than what is currently in place.
+2. Neither are recursive attribute sets (`rec`).
+This isn't because of a problem with the recursion itself, but because of the handling of nested keys (such as `a.b`).
+We have a lackluster solution already, but are designing a more efficient one.

-In both cases we have mostly figured out how to do the remaining work and it is simply a question of time until we've done it.
-Progress is steady and can of course be tracked [in the source][src] (viewer without Javascript [here][src-noscript]).
+In both cases, we've mostly figured out what to do; now it's just a matter of finding the time to do it.
+Our progress is steady, and can be tracked [in the source][src] (viewer without Javascript [here][src-noscript]).

 Apart from that, the next steps are:

 * Comprehensive benchmarking.
-We are standing up an infrastructure for continuous benchmarking to measure the impact of changes, and to be able to identify and optimise hotspots.
+We're standing up an infrastructure for continuous benchmarking to measure the impact of changes.
+It'll also let us identify and optimise hotspots

 * Implementing known optimisations.
-There are some areas of the code where we are aware of (significant) possible speed gains, but we are holding off of implementing them until the evaluator is feature complete and passes the Nix language test suite.
+There are some areas of the code that have the potential for significant speed gains, but we're holding off implementing those until the evaluator is feature complete and passes the Nix test suite.

 * Finishing our language specification.
-Based on the behaviours we've learned, we are writing a specification of the Nix language that captures its various (sometimes subtly tricky) behaviours.
+Based on what we've learned, we're writing a specification of the Nix language that captures its various behaviours in all their tricky subtlety and subtle trickery.

-Once we can evaluate `nixpkgs`, focus is likely to shift towards the other areas of Tvix.
+Once we can evaluate `nixpkgs`, we're likely to shift our focus towards the other areas of Tvix.

 ## The Other Areas of Tvix

-Speaking of these other areas (most importantly, the builder and store implementation), some progress has been made there also.
+Speaking of these other areas (most importantly, the builder and store implementation), we've made some nice progress there also.

-While we haven't begun piecing together the final implementations, [flokli][] and [adisbladis][] have been hard at work on [go-nix][] which aims to implement many of the low-level primitives required for Nix (hashing and encoding schemes, archive formats, reference scanning ...).
+While we've yet to put together the final pieces, [flokli][] and [adisbladis][] have been hard at work on [go-nix][], which aims to implement many of the low-level primitives required for the Nix store and builder (hashing and encoding schemes, archive formats, reference scanning ...).

-We're looking forward to being able to tell you more about this in the next update!
+We're looking forward to telling you more in the next Tvix status update!

 ## Outro ...